jbillmann/GarageServer.IO/README.md

 options.logging
 ```
 **boolean**
-Enable console logging of all the events occuring within the GarageServer.IO server.
+Enables console logging of all the events occuring within the GarageServer.IO server.
+Defaults to `false`.

 ---
 ```js
 options.clientSidePrediction
 ```
 **boolean**
 Enables client side prediction and callback on the client.
+Defaults to `false`.

 ---
 ```js
 options.interpolation
 ```
 **boolean**
 Enables interpolation and callback on the client.
+Defaults to `false`.

 ---
 ```js
 options.interpolationDelay
 ```
 **number**
 The amount, in milliseconds, that state is rendered to the client behind actual server time.
+Defaults to `100`.

 ---
 ```js
 options.smoothingFactor
 ```
 **number**
+Defaults to `0.3`.
 ---
 ```js
 options.pingInterval
 ```
 **number**
 The amount, in milliseconds, that a ping is made to the server to test for latency.
+Defaults to `2000`.

 ---
 ```js
 options.maxUpdateBuffer
 ```
 **number**
 The maximum amount of broadcasted state updates to store on the client for each player and entity.
+Defaults to `120`.

 ---
 ```js
 options.maxHistorySecondBuffer
 ```
 **number**
-The amount, in milliseconds, that a ping is made to the server to test for latency.
+The amount, in milliseconds, that history is stored for a player and/or entity.
+Defaults to `1000`.

 ---
 ```js
 options.worldState
 ```
 **object literal**
-Object containing all of the properties pertaining to world state for your game - f, u, n, etc., whatever you want to add to it.
+Object containing all of the properties specific to world state for your game - f, u, n, etc., whatever you want to add to it.

 ---
 ```js
 options.onPlayerConnect(callback(socket))
 ```
-Event fired when a player connects to the server.
+Invoked when a player (client) connects to the server.
 `callback` **function**
 Function to be invoked upon event firing.
 `socket` **Socket**